thehappycheese/splits-rs/readme.md

 # splits'r'us

-Splits a string on whitespace (any length/type)
+Splits a string on whitespace returning order-preserving combinations of 1, 2 and 3 words.

+Uses unstable rust features so likely to break in future.

 e.g.